Authored by the expert who managed and guided the team behind the Croatia Property Pack

 Can I use US income to qualify in Croatia right now?

-Yes, Croatian banks can accept US-sourced income for mortgage qualification, but the acceptance level varies by bank and typically requires more extensive documentation and sometimes the engagement of a Croatian co-borrower or additional collateral.
+Yes, Croatian banks can accept US-sourced income for mortgage qualification, but the acceptance level varies by bank and typically requires more extensive documentation than a Croatian or EU resident would need to provide.

-The documentation of US income that banks in Croatia typically require from American applicants includes two to three years of US tax returns, recent pay stubs or employer verification letters, bank statements showing regular deposits, and proof of any existing debts or financial commitments in the US.
+The documentation of US income that banks in Croatia typically require from American applicants includes two to three years of US federal tax returns, recent pay stubs or an employer verification letter, bank statements showing regular deposits over the past six to twelve months, and a full disclosure of any existing debts or financial commitments back in the US.

 Get fresh and reliable information about the market in Croatia